iter-tools/iter-tools/API.md

 ### AsyncResultIterable

-The async version of a [result iterable](#resultiterable).
+The async version of a [ResultIterable](#resultiterable).
 Instead of working as an [Iterable](#iterable) and an iterator, it behaves like an [AsyncIterable](#asynciterable) and an async iterator.
 The same caveats apply regarding evaluating this kind of result iterable more than once.

+### PartsIterable

+A [ResultIterable](#resultiterable) of [PartIterables](#partiterable) which represents the result of some method-specic algorithm for choosing split points in a `source`.
+Parts are non-overlapping, and the ordering of values is maintained from `source`.
+While a parts iterable yields multiple part iterables, only one part -- the most recently taken -- can be active at a time.
+Trying to take values from a part which is not active will trigger an error.
+Working around this limitation is simple when needed, you just need to store the parts as they are generated.
+This can be done with `map(toArray, partsIterable)`.

+### PartIterable

+An [Iterable](#iterable) iterator yielded from a [PartsIterable](#partsiterable).
+A `PartIterable` is stateful, meaning that you can only consume it once (and only before the next part becomes active).

+### AsyncPartsIterable

+The async version of a [PartsIterable](#partsiterable), which is to say an [AsyncResultIterable](#asyncresultiterable) of [AsyncPartIterables](#asyncpartiterable).
+As with `PartsIterabe`, only one part is active at a time.

+### AsyncPartIterable

+An [AsyncIterable](#asynciterable) iterator yielded from an [AsyncPartsIterable](#asyncpartsiterable).
+An `AsyncPartIterable` is stateful, meaning that you can only consume it once (and only before the next part becomes active).

 ### Comparator